tdg5/stats-learning-notes/chapter-04-classification.md

 #### Linear Discriminant Analysis For One Predictor

-When only considering one predictor, if we assume that $$ f_{k}(X) $$ has a normal, or [Gaussian distribution][glossary-gaussian-distribution], the normal density is described by
+When only considering one predictor, if we assume that $$ f_{k}(X) $$ has a [normal distribution][glossary-normal-distribution], or [Gaussian distribution][glossary-gaussian-distribution], the normal density is described by

 $$ \normalsize f_{k}(X) = \frac{1}{\sqrt{2\pi\sigma_{k}}}\exp \big \lgroup
 -\frac{1}{2\sigma_{k}^{2}}(x-\mu_{k})^{2} \big \rgroup $$